iTwin/appui/docs/changehistory/NextVersion.md

   </LocalizationProvider>;
   ```

+  Additionally, localized components will now re-render correctly after a different localization instance is provided, which is needed when i.e. a language is changed.

 ### Changes

 - Components will use english localization strings by default if `LocalizationProvider` is not used and static package initializer is not used.